ress059/ecu/doc/dlist_h/index.rst

 =================================================
 As explained in the :ref:`Storing Node Data Section <dlist_storing_node_data>`, custom data is stored within a node by containing an :ecudoxygen:`ecu_dnode` member in a user-defined type.
-However this module can never directly reference the user's type, as it is specific, to the application.
+However this module can never directly reference the user's type, as it is specific to the application.
 This presents an obvious problem: how does the API use only an :ecudoxygen:`ecu_dnode` structure while supporting any user-defined nodes?